 - One: Fair coverage aside from the east side of Mount Taranaki.
 Black spots include the area from Ahititi into Makahu and down to Paparangi.

-- Spark: Fair coverage aside from the east side of Mount Taranaki.
+- Spark: Fair coverage aside from the north side of Mount Taranaki.
 Black spots include the area from Ahititi into Makahu and down to Paparangi.

 Manawatū-Whanganui